Evidence Action: Safe Water Now

 What problem is Safe Water Now working on?

-According to Evidence Action, over 2 billion people lack access to water that is safe to drink, and unsafe water is responsible for more than 1.2 million deaths each year.
+According to Evidence Action, over 2 billion people lack access to water that is safe to drink, and unsafe water is responsible for more than one million deaths each year.
 Unsafe drinking water is a leading risk factor for infectious diseases, exacerbates malnutrition, and is the most common cause of diarrhoea — the world’s second-leading cause of child mortality.

 This is a particular problem in poor rural areas, where people rely on open springs and shallow wells that are easily contaminated by human and animal waste.
 But according to the World Health Organization, treating water with diluted chlorine is a safe and effective way to improve water quality.